-The TyEL contribution rate will rise by 4 percentage points as explained above.
-However, when all earnings-related pensions are considered, an increase in contribution rate of less than one percentage point of covered earnings is sufficient to ensure the long-range financial sustainability of the scheme.
-In 2005 the total contributions collected to finance earnings-related pensions were 26.6 per cent of covered earnings.
+Under the baseline assumptions, the TyEL contribution rate will rise by four percentage points by the beginning of the 2030s.
+However, when all earnings-related pensions are considered, a contribution rate increase of less than one percentage point of covered earnings is sufficient to ensure the long-range financial sustainability of the scheme.
+In 2005, the total contributions collected to finance earnings-related pensions were 26.6 per cent of covered earnings.

 The sensitivity of the baseline projection to changes in selected individual assumptions is examined in this report.
-The development in life expectancy does not significantly affect pension expenditure or contribution rates.
-However, it does affect the life expectancy coefficient and, as a consequence, it affects benefit levels.
+Mortality changes will affect the life expectancy coefficient, and, as a consequence, will affect benefit levels.
+However, mortality changes will have no significant effect on pension expenditures and contribution rates.
 If all those who stayed in the labour market until the age of 63 continued to work until the age of 68, the foreseeable increase in earnings-related pension expenditure rate would be postponed by five years.
 The ultimate level of the expenditure rate does not, however, depend on the starting age of the old-age pension.
 Instead the average benefit level is affected by the starting age of the old-age pension.

-Under the baseline assumptions the TyEL contribution rate will rise by 4 percentage points by the beginning of the 2030s.
-A real rate of return of 5 per cent, rather than 4 per cent, would mean that the TyEL contribution will rise a single percentage point.
-A three per cent real return would mean that the TyEL contribution will increase by 6 percentage points.
+Under the baseline assumptions, the TyEL contribution will rise by four percentage points by the beginning of the 2030s.
+However, if the real rate of return were five percent rather than four percent, the TyEL contribution would increase by merely one percentage point.
+Conversely, if the real rate of return were merely three percent, the TyEL contribution rate would increase by six percentage points.